 - Talking out loud or speaking to another person in the room

-- Leaving the view of the camera, loss of video, or poor video resolution that interferes with proctoring (Applicable to Online Proctored Exam)
+- Leaving the view of the camera, loss of video, or poor video resolution that interferes with the online proctoring process

 - Using any test aid (e.g., book, paper, writing instrument, phone)